tudasc/PIRA/README.md

 Functors, generally, support two modes of invocation: *active* and *passive*.
 The functor tells PIRA which mode it uses by setting the respective value to `True` in the dictionary returned by `get_method()`.

-In active mode, the functor itself invokes the required commands, for example to build the software.
+In active mode, the functor itself invokes the required commands, for example, to build the software.
 When invoked, the functor is passed a `**kwargs` parameter holding, for example, the current directory, and an instance of a subprocess shell.

 The passive mode solely returns the commands to execute, e.g., the string `make` to invoke a simple Makefile at the item's top-level directory.
-The passive mode also is passed a `kwargs` parameter that holds specific information, like pre-defined values needed to add to CXXFLAGS or additional linker flags.
+It is also passed a `kwargs` parameter that holds specific information, like pre-defined values needed to add to CXXFLAGS or additional linker flags.
 An example of a passive functor may be found in the `examples` and `test` directories.
 Currently, all implemented functors use the passive mode.

-PIRA passes the required flags for compiling C code in the flags `CC`, which should be used as the compiler, and `CLFLAGS` which lists additional linker flags and library dependencies.
-For C++, the respective variables are `CXX` and `CXXLFLAGS`.

 #### List of Keyword Arguments Passed to Functors

-PIRA passes these keyword arguments to all functors.
+PIRA passes the following keyword arguments to all functors.
 In addition, different PIRA components may pass additional arguments.

-*Important*: This is currently under active development, as we now ship our own Score-P version.
+*Important*: We now ship our own Score-P version, thus, it is no longer required to adjust compile commands in PIRA.
-This removes the burden of adjusting compilation flags ourselves.
-As a result, some of the additionally passed arguments might go away, or are deprecated.
+As a result, some of the additionally passed functor arguments might go away, or are deprecated.
 This can be seen in the `./test/integration/GameOfLife` example functors.

 ##### All Functors